The Best Home Barista Espresso Machine & Grinder Setups

 Check Price - Amazon UK

-By the way, if you do get a La Pavoni Euripiccola, very beware, I still have a fairly large scar on my forearm where I lost a chunk of my skin when I reached behind it!
+By the way, if you do get a La Pavoni Euripiccola, really beware, I still have a fairly large scar on my forearm where I lost a chunk of my skin when I reached behind it!

-My own fault, what can I say, I’m an idiot ;-), nevertheless there’s a lot to be said for having a housing on an espresso machine which prevents the user from touching the boiler.
+My own fault, what can I say, I’m an idiot ;-), but there’s a lot to be said for having a housing on an espresso machine which prevents the user from touching the boiler.
 Anyway, I won’t do that again in a hurry!

 There’s no two ways about it, being a home Barista is a hobby.